scarlett-de/green-taxi-data-pipeline/README.md

 # NYC Green Taxi Data Pipeline

-An end-to-end data engineering project that builds a robust pipeline to ingest, store, and analyze NYC Green Taxi trip data.
-This project leverages containerized services, cloud infrastructure provisioning, and analytical querying to demonstrate key data engineering concepts.
+This is a hands-on data engineering project where I built a full pipeline to load, store, and explore NYC Green Taxi trip data.
+The idea was to use real-world tools like Docker, Python, and PostgreSQL to get from raw data to actual insights.

 ## Project Overview

 This project automates the ingestion of NYC Green Taxi trip data into a PostgreSQL database and enables structured querying through pgAdmin and SQL.
-It uses Docker for containerization, Python for ingestion, and Terraform for cloud provisioning on GCP.
+It uses Docker for containerization, Python for ingestion。

-Key Capabilities:
-- Ingest raw CSV data from a public source
-- Transform and store structured data in PostgreSQL
-- Use pgAdmin for database management
-- Query data to generate business insights
-- Provision cloud resources (GCS bucket & BigQuery dataset) using Terraform
+What this project does:
+ -- Downloads and processes raw CSV data from a public URL -- Loads that data into a PostgreSQL database using a Python script -- Uses pgAdmin as a GUI to browse and manage the database -- Runs SQL queries to explore trip patterns, distances, revenue zones, and more

 ##  Architecture